Zunaid990/zunaids-card-battle/README.md

 This project helped me understand how to work with third-party APIs and real-time data handling using `fetch()`.
 I also gained experience managing game state, improving UI responsiveness, and debugging async behavior in the browser.

 It was rewarding to see the project evolve into a fully playable mini-game!

+## 🔗 Other Projects:

+- [🧮 Calculator App](https://zunaid990.github.io/calculator-app/) – A basic calculator built with HTML, CSS, and JavaScript.
+- [⏱️ Stopwatch App](https://zunaid990.github.io/Stopwatch-app/) – A simple stopwatch with start, pause, and reset functions.